SCI Forum

 Home Adaptations and Modifications after Spinal Cord Injury

 Presented on June 12, 2007, by Pam Stockman, Occupational Therapist, University of Washington Medical Center.
 Watch the video or view the slide show of the presentation from this page.
-You will find a list of resources at the bottom of the page.
+You will find a list of resources at the bottom of this page.

-- Part 2: Photographs of actual modifications done in the homes of individuals with SCI.
+Photographs of actual modifications done in the homes of individuals with SCI.
 These are provided for general information purposes only and not intended as specific recommendations or endorsements.
+(Note: These files are large and may take some time to open.)

 - Accessing the home: Entries, ramps, gardens and lifts.